the-rdk/the-rdk.github.io/content/book/bronze_age_mindset.md

 [Link to epub](/rdk_website/books/bronze_age_mindset.epub)

 Don't let the authors poor grammar fool you, Bronze Age Mindset punches above its weight and is worth reading through more than once.
-His style of writing is energetically humorous, and at times absurd, like walking in on an in-joke you aren't in on yourself.
+His style of writing is energetically humorous, and at times absurd.
+Highly recommended.

 Bronze Age Pervert (BAP) builds heavily upon Nietzsche's body of work, though he has several other notable influences.
 Namely: Paglia, Schopenhauer, Machiavelli, and Mishima.